-- File a copy of the unsigned form in the case and document the case accordingly, - Return the original unsigned form via a manual 307, Request for Information for both MAGI and ABD renewals, advising the individual the attached form must be signed (Note: a 309 is not issued in this instance if the form is not returned). - If the signed form is subsequently returned within the 90-day period, handle as instructed in "Renewal Closures Requiring Reinstatement" described above.
+- Upload the unsigned form in case documents and document the case accordingly, - Return the unsigned form via a manual 307, Request for Information for both MAGI and ABD renewals, advising the individual the attached form must be signed (Note: a 309 is not issued in this instance if the form is not returned). - If the signed form is subsequently returned within the 90-day period, handle as instructed in "Renewal Closures Requiring Reinstatement" described above.